kongou-ae/Test-Azure/README.md

 - Login Azure scription which you want to validate.
 - ./Test-Azure.ps1

+if you add `TestAzure:skip` tags to a resourece, Test-Azure skips the resource.

 ## The points which are validated by this script

 ### Backup